 In February 2016, the FASB issued ASU No. 2016-02, "Leases" (Topic 842).
-ASU No. 2016-02 requires that a lease liability and related right-of-use-asset representing the lessee's right to use or control the asset be recorded on the Statements of Financial Position upon the commencement of all leases except for short-term leases.
+ASU No. 2016-02 requires that a lease liability and related right-of-use-asset representing the lessee's right to use or control the asset be recorded on the Statement of Financial Position upon the commencement of all leases except for short-term leases.
 Leases will be classified as either finance leases or operating leases, which are substantially similar to the classification criteria for distinguishing between capital leases and operating in existing lease accounting guidance.
-As a result, the effect of leases in the Statements of Activities and the Statements of Cash Flows will be substantially unchanged from the existing lease accounting guidance.
-The ASU is effective for fiscal years beginning after December 15, 2021.
-Early adoption is permitted.
-PRC is currently evaluating the full effect that the adoption of this standard will have on the financial statements.
+As a result, the effect of leases in the Statements of Activities and the Statements of Cash Flows will be substantially unchanged from the existing lease n.
+Recently Issued Accounting Standards (Continued)